-Up until that point I had focused solely on getting to the next level in my career as a professional figure skater.
-And it took a situation that left me mentally paralyzed to wake me up from that on-the-go daze.
+Up until that point I had focused solely on getting to the next level in my career as a professional figure skater, and it took a situation that left me mentally paralyzed to wake me up from that on-the-go daze.
 This adversity pushed me to reanalyze my life and the direction in which I wanted it to go.

-I realized I had a choice: I could allow my adversity to negativity affect the rest of my life or view my experience as a way to grow.
+I realized I had a choice: I could allow my adversity to negatively affect the rest of my life or view my experience as a way to grow.
 I decided to take the path of personal growth.
 I’ve since studied great leaders in the personal development realm—Tony Robbins, Jim Rohn, Darren Hardy, Brian Tracy and John Maxwell.
 I’ve learned that one important secret to achieving success—especially in the face of adversity—is being able to nurture your well-being.

 Spending time in nature is bliss to me.
 Being outdoors gets your blood flowing and allows you to think more clearly about your life.

 Ever since my experience, I decided to write down all the wisdom that I’ve acquired in my wisdom book.
-Anything you learn, you must write it down.
-This is a great way to remember pieces of wise advice, to help integrate them in your life.
+Anything you learn, you must write down.
+This is a great way to remember pieces of wise advice and help integrate them into your life.
 Once you break open and begin writing in your wisdom book, make sure you also reserve the time to sit quietly and reflect.
 Take a look at where you currently are and where you want to go.

 As you walk through life, one way to nurture your well-being is to make sure you are continuously living in alignment with your values.
-Ask yourself, Why am I making this decision?
+Ask yourself, “Why am I making this decision?”
 If it’s not in alignment with your values, choose another option.
 At the end of your life, you’ll want to make sure you’ve lived a good life that paralleled what is most meaningful to you.